Becerro tomando leche desde un biberón

 Colostrum volume

-Since there is a wide variation in calf weights at calving, it is not advisable to establish a single ideal volume for all calves, so this measure is calculated as a percentage: the percentage of live weight or PV.
+Since there is a great variation in calf weights at calving, it is not advisable to establish a single ideal volume for all calves, so this measure is calculated as a percentage: the percentage of live weight or PV.
 Here we can speak in a more generalized way.
-It is recommended to administer 10% of the animal’s live weight in the first colostrum feeding, which is equivalent to about 4 liters, taking into account that the average weight of calves is usually 40 kg.
+It is recommended to administer 10% of the animal’s live weight in the first colostrum intake, which is equivalent to about 4 liters, taking into account that the average weight of calves is usually 40 kg.

 Immunological quality of colostrum